dt-apac-services/site/automationtraining/2-create-cluster/index.md

 --set=control-plane.apiGatewayNginx.type=LoadBalancer
 ```

 Keptn is installed in the `keptn` namespace.
-Run `kubectl get services` to show the Load balancer IP.
+Run `kubectl -n keptn get service` to show the Load balancer IP.
 Visit that in a web browser.
 This is the Keptn bridge.

 ## Retrieve Keptn Bridge Username and Password